-DLR (CC-BY 3.0).
+DLR (CC BY-NC-ND 3.0).

-The full-scale multifunctional fuselage demonstrator (MFFD) is one of the major flagship demonstrators within the greater European Clean Sky 2 Large Passenger Aircraft (LPA) project.
+The full-scale multifunctional fuselage demonstrator (MFFD) is one of the most important showcase demonstrators within the European Large Passenger Aircraft (LPA) project within Clean Sky 2.

 "The goal of Large Passenger Aircraft is to demonstrate both best-in-class high maturity technologies and to develop disruptive technologies for '2035+' applications to achieve central ACARE objectives related to the environment, future market requirements and improved competitiveness of the European aerospace industry."

 In this context, DLR ZLP is involved in the development of advanced laser-based in-situ fibre placement (AFP), as well as the further development of welding technologies - in particular continuous ultrasonic and resistance welding - for dust-free assembly.

 A new lightning protection film (Cetex TC1225 LSP) from Toray Industries (Nijverdal, The Netherlands) was used as the first layer for the outer skin to streamline fuselage production through functional integration.

 Continuous ultrasonic welding was used to weld the stringers to the in-situ solidified thermoplastic aircraft skin - a world first.

 The resistance welding process, which was further developed by DLR together with Premium AEROTEC for the back pressure frame of the AIRBUS A320, joins the C-strings to the skin in the case of the upper shell.
 For this purpose, a special tool, the "welding bridge", was developed, which is placed on the assembly tool.
 With this welding technique, the fuselage frames can be joined to the skin within five minutes.

 Resistance welding is also used to weld the studs to the stringers and formers in a "robot-on-robot" configuration.
 This allows precision and accessibility in a very limited workspace.